ivan-milinkovic/Performance/README.md

-This is a performance experimentation project, partially following: https://www.computerenhance.com/p/table-of-contents
+This is a performance experimentation project, using Swift and ObjectiveC, partially following: https://www.computerenhance.com/p/table-of-contents